 GRIST | TOM PHILPOTT

 Her husband got dealt a difficult set of cards in taking over the post-Bush II presidency—and has arguably played them quite badly.
-He now finds himself in a tight political corner: caught between an emboldened Right, an angry Left, and a shrivelled middle.
+He now finds himself in a tight political corner: caught between an emboldened Right, an angry Left, and a shriveled middle.

 But Michelle Obama abides, as fabulous and beloved by the electorate as ever.
 She has built up a tidy store of political capital.
 She plans to spend it “by spearheading an initiative to reduce childhood obesity that, she hopes, will create a legacy by which she can be remembered,” reports Sheryl Gay Stolberg in The New York Times.